ppqSense/QubeDocs/docs/QubeCL_Current_Manual/QubeCL_Manual_v5.md

 ### 5.1 Set-up

 The typical set-up to operate with a QubeCL system is composed by the QubeCL itself, the laser device, a DC power supply and a PC for overall control.

 To correctly operate with the QubeCL, the following step must be followed:

-- If the QubeCL kit includes a QubePS power supply, simply connect the QubeCL to the QubePS with the dedicated cable available in the kit.
+If the QubeCL kit includes a QubePS power supply:

+ - simply connect the QubeCL to the QubePS with the dedicated cable available in the kit.

 Otherwise, if the QubePS is not included:

 - Set the voltage values of the **ﬂoating** power supplies you’re using following the indication from the [dedicated section](#43-electrical-power-supply) of this manual.
 - Connect the QubeCL to the power supply by the mean of the provided cable
-∗ Connect TEC+ and TEC- to the +/- poles of the power supply selected channel for electrical supply of the TC module, respectively.
+  - Connect $`TEC+`$ and $`TEC-`$ to the $`+/-`$ poles of the power supply selected channel for electrical supply of the TC module, respectively.
-∗ Connect LAS+ and LAS- to the +/- poles of the power supply selected channel for electrical supply of the CM module(s), respectively.
+  - Connect $`LAS+`$ and $`LAS-`$ to the $`+/-`$ poles of the power supply selected channel for electrical supply of the CM module(s), respectively.

-!!!
-Warning "RESPECT THE POLARITY"
+!!! danger "CAUTION -- RESPECT THE POLARITY"

     If not using a QubePS be sure to **RESPECT THE POLARITY** of the power supply cable. **REVERSE** voltages will damage the instrument.
     In case you’re not using a dual-channel power supply, but two diﬀerent power supplies, please switch on the TC supply before the CM supply otherwise the QubeCL won’t boot correctly.

-- Connect the provided power supply cable to the C1 connection of the main unit module of the QubeCL system;
+- Connect the provided power supply cable to the C1 connection of the main unit module of the QubeCL system.

-- Connect the provided USB cable to the C2 connection of the main unit module of the QubeCL system;
+- Connect the provided USB cable to the C2 connection of the main unit module of the QubeCL system.

-- Connect the provided TC cable, properly wired to the laser, to the C3 connector of the TC module of the QubeCL system.

-**N.B.** This operation is not necessary if the QubeCL includes a laser housing module;
+- Connect the provided TC cable, properly wired to the laser, to the C3 connector of the TC module of the QubeCL system ***N.B.** This operation is not necessary if the QubeCL includes a laser housing module).

-- Connect the user provided laser device current cable to the SMA C4 connector of the LH module of the QubeCL system.
-**N.B.** This operation is not necessary if the QubeCL includes a laser housing module;
+- Connect the user provided laser device current cable to the SMA C4 connector of the LH module of the QubeCL system (**N.B.** This operation is not necessary if the QubeCL includes a laser housing module).

 - **Optional:** connect a signal generator(s) to the modulation inputs of the QubeCL (SMA C5-C6 connectors of the LC module).